JscramblerBlog/adonis-task-list/README.md

 })
 ```

+Here we are using a chance.js to populate random sentences, usernames, emails, passwords and paragraphs.
+These will all be unique database records that we can populate our database with.
+If you are brand new to the concept of database seeding and model factories Laravel has some great [documentation on the topic](https://laravel.com/docs/5.5/database-testing#writing-factories).

-In order to create our users table and the corresponding database records run the following commands.
+In order to create our users table and the corresponding database records we must run the following commands.

 ```
 $ ./ace migration:reset